5satoshi/webapp/README.md

 The application integrates AI capabilities using Genkit:

--   **Recent Activity Summarization**: Generates a natural language summary of node activity for a selected period.
 -   **Node ID/Alias Autocomplete**: Provides suggestions for node IDs and aliases when searching/filtering, including their latest common rank from BigQuery.
+This is used in the Routing Analysis page.

 These features are implemented as Genkit flows, which can be found in `src/ai/flows/`.
+The `summarizeRecentActivityFlow.ts` also exists but is not currently surfaced in the UI.

 ## Data Source